OMRON Healthcare Europe Appoints Karen Benegmos-Sanders As New Managing Director, Effective December 1St, 2024

-HOOFDDORP, NETHERLANDS, November 22, 2024 /EINPresswire / -- OMRON Healthcare Europe announced the appointment of Karen Benegmos-Sanders as the new Managing Director, effective December 1st, 2024.
+(MENAFN- GlobeNewsWire - Nasdaq) HOOFDDORP, The Netherlands, Nov.
+25, 2024 (GLOBE NEWSWIRE) -- OMRON Healthcare Europe announced the appointment of Karen Benegmos-Sanders as the new Managing Director, effective December 1st, 2024.
 She will succeed David Menko, who has led the company successfully since December 2021.

 Over the past three years, OMRON Healthcare Europe has consistently exceeded financial expectations, thanks to Menko's strategic direction and the collaboration of the leadership team, with Karen Benegmos-Sanders, serving as Senior Vice President of Commercial Operations.
 The renewed path and outstanding results, positioning the company for continued success across the EMEA region.